ash1eygrace/ai-content/README.md

 https://user-images.githubusercontent.com/29527450/163480671-97f0698c-4b28-4d27-9d52-4bdc9b350d96.mov

-### SEO Optimized Blog Intro Paraphrage Generator 💻📝
+### SEO Optimized Blog Intro Paragraph Generator 💻📝

 1. Asks end-user to input a blog post title and keywords separated by commas, and user click submit.
 2. App sends a prompt OpenAI's Completion Model using a predefined string with the user's variable input from the form.